 How do freezing temperatures, gusting winds and getting sprayed in the face with icy mist sound to you?
 What about experiencing the magic of Niagara Falls with fewer tourists and more nature-made ice sculptures created by the infamous Niagara mist freezing into spires and icicles.
-At nearby Queen Victoria Park, a 10-minute drive from HI Niagara Falls, visitors are treated to the magic of the Winter Festival of Lights from November to January.
-On an eight kilometre route spanning the Dufferin Islands, the main tourist districts and the edge of Niagara Falls, you’ll find trees wrapped in multi-coloured lights, fountains shooting illuminated water up to eight metres in the air and glimmering Ferris Wheels.
+At nearby Queen Victoria Park, visitors are treated to the magic of the Winter Festival of Lights from November to February.
+Along an eight-kilometre route spanning the Dufferin Islands, the main tourist districts and the edge of Niagara Falls, you’ll find trees wrapped in multi-coloured lights, fountains shooting illuminated water up to eight metres in the air and a glimmering Ferris wheel.

 4. Québec City

 Old Québec City has undeniable charm year-round, but it’s at its most magical during the winter.
-This is as close as you’ll get to a traditional French Christmas Village without leaving the continent, and HI Québec City located in the heart of Old Québec, gives you easy access to it all.
-Whether you’re wandering the cobbled streets while holiday shopping or ringing in the New Year at Grand Allée (Québec’s massive outdoor party with DJs and pyrotechnics) you can’t escape the winter charm here.
+This is as close as you’ll get to a traditional French christmas village without leaving the continent, and HI Québec City, in the heart of Old Québec, gives you easy access to it all.
+Whether you’re wandering the cobbled streets while holiday shopping or ringing in the New Year at the Grand Allée (a massive outdoor party with DJs and pyrotechnics) you can’t escape the winter charm here.
 In February, Québec also hosts their famous Carnaval de Québec.
 If you catch the night parades, you might get a glimpse of Bonhomme Carnaval himself.
 Joie de vivre not to be missed.

 Here, the perfect winter vibes and powdery slopes speak for themselves.
 You can’t talk about magical Canadian winters without mentioning Whistler.
 Off the slopes, there are many opportunities for adventure, both adrenaline-inducing and relaxing.
 Winter zip-lining with Ziptrek Ecotours Whistler takes you flying between snow-covered trees, high above the powdery forest floor and curving creeks.
 Try helicopter ice cave tours, nordic skiing, bungee jumping, ice fishing, snowmobiling and more.
 Indoors, you can find museums, spas, shopping and restaurants ranging from award-winning steakhouses to casual eateries, like Tapley's Neighbourhood Pub.
 Staying at HI Whistler puts you at the centre of it all.

 Is your idea of winter magic skating freely for eight kilometres (or the length of 90 Olympic sized skating rinks) down a frozen canal?
 Rideau Canal Skateway in Ottawa is the world's longest naturally frozen ice rink, and skates are rented at Dow's Lake Pavilion for cheap.
 In downtown Ottawa, hundreds of thousands of holiday lights glow throughout the city during the winter, including a particularly impressive display on the famous Parliament building.
-If you visit in February, be sure to check out Winterlude, Ottawa’s winter festival just a 10-minute walk from HI Ottawa Jail, that runs for the first three weekends of the month.
+If you visit in February, be sure to check out Winterlude, Ottawa’s winter festival that runs for the first three weekends of the month.
 The festival involves outdoor DJ parties, snow sculptures, multiple Brewfests and the Snowflake Kingdom: a giant winter playground for all ages with acrobatic/trampoline shows, ice slides, dog sledding and more.